lbugnion/sample-2016-vslive-wpf/README.md

 # Windows Presentation Foundation (WPF) 4.6

-My code samples for the Visual Studio Live conference 2016 (Boston MA / Redmond WA)
+My code samples for the Visual Studio Live conference 2016 (Boston MA / Redmond WA).
+This is for the session about WPF 4.6.

 # Presentation details, Slides